ksharindam/gospel-pdf-viewer/README.md

 To Install this program open terminal inside gospel-pdf-viewer-master directory.
 And then run following command..
 `sudo pip install .`
+Gospel PDF will be automatically added to application menu.

 To uninstall run..
 `sudo pip uninstall gospel-pdf`